billycz8/CarND-LaneLines-P1/writeup_template.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating the left and right lines segments by their value of slope.
 I assume that left lanes are those with negatives slope (< -0.2 for instance) and the right lanes are those with positive slope (> 0.2 for instance).

-Then I used np.polyfit() to fit for each of the left and right line.
+Then I used np.polyfit() or cv2 version of RANSAC to fit for each of the left and right line.
 Then, to draw the lines, I used the bottom of the image and values close to the ROI as bounding boxes for lines.
 I drew the lines based on these fitted points so that it looks like there are one line for each of left and right lane.

 ### 2. Identify potential shortcomings with your current pipeline